 - The Fremont River’s year-round flow has a heavy influence on the Fruita area.
 Along with the fruit orchards mentioned above, it also supports other animal life and vegetation not otherwise found in such an arid desert region.
 Beavers and yellow bellied marmots can both be found in the area.

 Where is Capitol Reef National Park?

 Capitol Reef National Park is the middle park of the five national parks spread across southern Utah.
 It is a very remote park, far from population centers, with the small gateway town of Torrey being the only one nearby.
 People often visit some or all of the Utah parks on the same visit.
 It’s about 125 miles southwest via the amazingly scenic Utah Highway 12 to Bryce Canyon, and a further 75 miles to Zion, Utah’s most popular park.
 Arches and Canyonlands are in the opposite direction, east of Capitol Reef, with Arches being about 140 miles by road.
 Further directions and maps can be found at Getting to Capitol Reef.

 More About Capitol Reef

 We have pages on all sorts of things about Capitol Reef National Park.
-We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.